saratkumar17mss040/Hotel-Booking-/NOTES.md

 Text wrapping occurs when the text reaches the edge of its container.

 before using react-query, we need to learn it good enough to start with any project as it involves fetching and dealing with server state.

+In the below code, the type name is SearchContextType, but the author named it as SearchContext similar to const SearchContext name it seems no issue having type name and var name same as types are used only at compile-time, but for my naming convention i will suffix with Type

+type SearchContextType = {
+destination: string;
+checkIn: Date;
+checkOut: Date;
+adultCount: number;
+childCount: number;
+hotelId: string;
+saveSearchValues: (
+destination: string,
+checkIn: Date,
+checkOut: Date,
+adultCount: number,
+childCount: number
+) => void;
+};

+const SearchContext = React.createContext<SearchContextType | undefined>(
+undefined
+);